 Dry rubs create a flavorful crust on the beef and do not create any extra moisture.
 Dry rubs are a great choice for searing on the grill or in the smoker.
 Wet rubs are better for slow-cooked beef, such as a beef short ribs recipe, as they use a liquid base such as olive oil, vinegar, or even beer, and the beef draws in the moisture.

-How to Store Brisket Rub
+How to Store Beef Brisket Seasoning

 Store homemade brisket seasoning in an airtight container such as a jar.
 Brisket rub will not expire, though it is most flavorful within 6 months of mixing it.
-Give it a good mix whenever you use it again, if making enough to store.
+Give it a good mix whenever you use it again if making enough to store.

 Beef Rub Recipes